1st Spahi Regiment: World War II

 On July 1, 1940, Captain Paul Jourdier, who commanded the 1st Squadron of the 1st Moroccan Spahi Regiment, decided to defect from the Vichy-led Army of the Levant and join the British forces in Palestine.
 While on maneuvers in southern Lebanon, Jourdier succeeded in detaching a small contingent comprising half of his squadron.
 The 1st RSM at this stage in the war was still a mounted cavalry unit, consisting of mostly North African Muslim troopers under French officers.

 Reinforced by detached units that had separately crossed the border between Lebanon and Palestine, plus volunteers from London, the squadron undertook mounted operations in Eretria.
 The squadron conducted horse-mounted cavalry charges at Umbrega, still under the leadership of Captain Paul Jourdier.
 The defection of a regular cavalry unit of the Vichy forces was widely publicized by the British and Free French forces, making use of photographs showing charging spahis.

 The regiment was subsequently dismounted and participated in the Syria–Lebanon Campaign on trucks, as part of the 1st Free French Brigade.

-Other squadrons were created, forming first one then two army corps reconnaissance groups (GRCA), commanded by Jourider and Robert de Kersauson.
+Other squadrons were created, forming first one then two army corps reconnaissance groups (GRCA), commanded by Jourdier and Robert de Kersauson.

 Reinforced by a company of the 501e Régiment de chars de combat of the Free French Forces, the 2nd Group constituted the Free French Flying Column which participated in the Battle of El Alamein.
 It subsequently participated in the advance to Tunisia, initially as part of the British Eighth Army, then in 1943 in the FFF commanded by Général Philippe Leclerc de Hauteclocque.

 On September 25, 1942, the two Groups were merged to form the 1st Moroccan Spahi Marching Regiment (1^{er} Régiment de Marche de Spahis Marocains, 1^{er} R.M.S.M), under the command of Jean Rémy.

 As a reconnaissance regiment of the 2nd Armored Division, the 1st RMSM participated in the Western Europe campaign of 1944-45, suffering heavy losses in both France and Germany.

 The original (i.e. non-regiment de march) 1^{e} RSM saw mounted combat in Syria before being motorized in Morocco during 1943.
 The unit then took part in the battle of Royan, France in 1945.
 It was subsequently merged with the 8th Dragoon Regiment.